k8si/wetube/README.md

 * *Nix OS (this code was tested on OSX Yosemite and Ubuntu 14.04.1 LTS)
 * node and npm
 * go
+* openssl

 # Kicking the Tires

 ### Initializing the Network

-In order to initialize the wetube network, the first director node expects a file called `invitees.txt` that looks something like:
+In order to initialize the wetube network, the user has to explicitly specify that the first node has permission 0, like so:

-			173.194.123.3 1
-			173.194.123.9 2
-			173.194.123.14 1
-			...

-where the first column contains the public IP addresses of peers to invite and the second column contains a permission level, which can range between 0 = director, 1 = editor, 2 = viewer.
-In order to create this initial director node, from `WETUBE_ROOT` call:

-			./wetube --ip=[your ip address] --permission=0 --invite=[path/to/invitees.txt]
+			./wetube --ip=[your ip address] --permission=0

+Then, the user can submit addresses to invite to the network via the browser interface.

 ### Interactive Mode